Audio Function

 • Higher latency, but more stable audio, suitable for environments with unstable networks.

-• It supports both speakers and headphones.
+• supports both speakers and headsets.

 3.offload0